woile/aws-cert/aws-solutions-arch.md

   - single point of contact for clients
   - distributes incoming application traffic across multiple targets, such as EC2 in multiple AZ
   - health checks are used to monitor the health of the registered targets so that the load balancer can send requests only to the healthy targets.
   - 504 Error means gateway has timed out.
-There's a problem in the instance or db not responding
+There's a problem in the instance or DB not responding
   - **Application Load Balancer**
     - functions at the application layer, the seventh layer of the OSI model
     - allows traffic distribution toward backend instances based on the information inside the HTTP requests header